Yūka Sugai: 2022–present: Solo career

 On November 15, 2023, it was announced that Sugai would play the lead role of Itsuki Harumoto in the upcoming drama Chaser Game W Pawahara Jōshi wa Watashi no Moto-Kano (Chaser Game W: My Evil Boss is My Ex-Girlfriend).

 On November 29, 2023, her 28th birthday, Sugai announced via Instagram her transfer to the talent agency Top Coat.

 Personal life

-Sugai was born on November 29, 1995, in Tokyo, Japan.
-As a child, she had 11 years of ballet experience.

-As of March 2018, Sugai has graduated from university.
+Sugai announced in March 2018 that she had graduated from university.
 She was a member and then manager of the equestrian club.